Gwen-Bradbury/MS3/README.md

 - _Headline Image_- The image is bright and bold, to catch the users eye, and responsive for smaller screen sizes

 - _Search Bar_- The Search Bar allows easy navigation throught the Parks, and Walks within them, efficiently finding what the user's looking for without endless scrolling.
 Simply type a keyword into the text area hit 'Search' and all the Walks with that keyword will be listed below.
-If no Walks can be found, the user is faced with a message stating 'No Results Found!'
+If no Walks or Parks can be found, the user is faced with a message stating 'No Results Found!'

 - _List of Parks_- A card containing a picture and information on that particular park.
 They are visiable two to a row on medium and larger screens and are one below the other on smaller screens and mobiles.